TomasHubelbauer/next-13-ssg/.github/readme.md

 ![](rsc-error.png)

+I have filed this issue for this: https://github.com/vercel/next.js/issues/42760

 ## Attempting to use RCC with `use` with SSG

 Not being able to use RSC, I figured I'd just use RCC with the new `use` React